 "Ratchet, are you okay?"
 Red asked.
 "What happened?"

 "What's going on?
 Ratch?"
-Smokescreen asked, quietly curious.
+Smokescreen asked cautiously.

 "Is Optimus okay?"
 Bluestreak added, almost interrupting.